noaakwey/shallow-water-ghg/README.md

 This repository contains the complete codebase for estimating greenhouse gas emissions (CO₂ and CH₄) from shallow water zones of the Kuibyshev Reservoir using satellite remote sensing and eddy covariance measurements.

 **Key Features:**
-- Integration of Sentinel-2, Landsat LST, and Sentinel-1 SAR data
+- Integration of Sentinel-2, Landsat LST data
 - Machine learning models for GPP, Reco, and CH₄ flux estimation
 - Monte Carlo uncertainty analysis
 - Google Earth Engine implementation for regional mapping